stsoe/config/emacs/readme.txt

 Invoke emacs and install the necessary packages for using copilot
 =================================================================
 % emacs
-Complains that 'init-copilot (see init.el bottom) fails because of missing packages.
-Install 's, 'dash, and 'editorconfig from within emacs
+On load init.el is supposed to install packages required to run copilot.
+If package installation fails, then subsequent call to 'init-copilot (end of init.el) will fail.
+You will have to debug the failure, or just manually install the required packages ('s, 'dash, 'editorconfig) from within emacs.

 emacs> M-x package-install RET s RET emacs> M-x package-install RET dash RET emacs> M-x package-install RET editorconfig RET

-Restart emacs which should now start without init.el warnings or errors.
+If manually installed then restart emacs which should now start without init.el warnings or errors.

 Authorize GitHub.com copilot
 ============================